-The Sony Alpha A7 and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were revealed to the public, respectively, in October 2013 and February 2017.
+The Sony Alpha A7 and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were announced, respectively, in October 2013 and February 2017.
 The A7 is a mirrorless interchangeable lens camera, while the T7i is a DSLR.
 The cameras are based on a full frame (A7) and an APS-C (T7i) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7 vs Canon T7i

-The physical size and weight of the Sony A7 and the Canon T7i are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Sony A7 and the Canon T7i is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T7i is notably larger (10 percent) than the Sony A7.
 Moreover, the T7i is markedly heavier (12 percent) than the A7.
 It is worth mentioning in this context that the A7 is splash and dust resistant, while the T7i does not feature any corresponding weather-sealing.